naridas/CV/README.md

 - Created multiple repos in various languages during the course
 - Able to create Memeories with a variety of new APIs (https://github.com/naridas/Memeories) within 1 week
+- Learnt to build yelp-clone with ruby on rails in 1 week

 #### Communication